How to Grow Paperwhite Narcissus Flowers

 Flowers Bloom: Spring

-Flower Colors: White, white with a yellow center, yellow.
+Flower Colors: White, white with a yellow center, yellow, and orange.

 Plant height: Plants grow from 10 inches to 2 feet tall.